-The cave is located at some distance from Malaga city but very close to the Balcon de Europa so if you visit one of the two, you can visit the other at one go.
+Nerja Caves are at some distance from Malaga city but very close to the Balcon de Europa so if you visit one of the two, you can visit the other at one go.

 If you go during the summer it is a good idea to plan the day in Nerja and enjoy some of its beaches.

 Nature can provide beautiful landscapes; there is available an easy route if you like natural spaces and walking.

 If you are in the area you cannot miss the opportunity to discover the Archaeological compound Dolmens of Antequera built approximately during the Neolitic and the Copper Age; you can also visit the Wolf Park, a guided tour in a natural park in Andalusia to watch the wolves and take pretty pictures.